 The average cost of feeding a medium-sized dog two healthily sized meals a day with commercial pet food will likely amount to around US$5.
 This is assuming you mix one can of wet food with a cup of dry food at every meal.

 On the other hand, using a similar quantity of homemade food of the same quality as commercial foods will likely cost you just about US$2.25 daily.
-This even adds in the possible cost of supplements, such as vitamin, mineral, and calcium supplements.
+This even adds to the possible cost of supplements, such as vitamin, mineral, and calcium supplements.
 This means cooking food at home for your dog is much cheaper than buying it!

 What To Include In A Homemade Diet